vectorgrp/sil-kit-adapters-qemu/chardev/README.md

-# SPI adapter and demo
+# Chardev adapter and demo

 This demo application allows the user to attach a simulated SPI interface (``pipe``) of a QEMU virtual machine to the SIL Kit in the form of a DataPublisher/DataSubscriber.